(Arduino, Teensy, and ESP32 microcontroller: Last updated by Benjamin on December 5, 2024)

-A microcontroller is an integrated circuit that combines almost all the elements of a computer: processor, memories, storage, input-output interfaces, etc. The microprocessor in your computer needs all of these same peripherals to work, but they are external.
+A microcontroller is an integrated circuit that combines almost all the elements of a computer: a processor, memory, storage, input/output interfaces, etc. The microprocessor in your computer needs all of these same peripherals to work, but they are external.
 It also requires an operating system.
-Microcontrollers have the advantages of being tiny in size and saving energy.
+On the other hand, microcontrollers offer the advantages of being small and energy-efficient.
 They are found everywhere, whenever a very specialized task needs to be accomplished.
-They are found in all embedded systems: household appliances, cars, toys, robots, drones… etc. Not forgetting planes, where they are numerous, without the pilot even suspecting it.
-The devices described on this Website use Arduino and Teensy development boards.
+Notably, in all embedded systems, including household appliances, cars, toys, robots, and drones.
+Not forgetting planes, where they are numerous, without the pilot even suspecting it.

-Arduino boards
+Arduino microcontroller boards

 However, the three most straightforward boards, Mega 2560, Uno, and Nano, remain the best-known and the most widespread.
 They are all equipped with an 8-bit 16 MHz microcontroller with 5-volt GPIO pins.

-Arduino Uno Rev3
+Arduino Uno Rev3 microcontroller board

 This is the most popular; see here.
 It has an ATmega328P microcontroller with 32KB of flash memory for programs, 2KB of SRAM RAM, and 1KB EEPROM.
 The board has 14 digital input/output pins (of which 6 provide PWM output) and six analog input pins.
 The Arduino Uno provides one serial port, one SPI bus, and one I2C bus.